ilicmarko/postman-sidebar-expand/README.md

 # Postman Sidebar Expand

-Linking someone to a specific method on Postman won't expend their sidebar.
+Linking someone to a specific method on Postman documenter won't expend their sidebar (folders).
+I created this quick bookmarklet to help find the linked item in the sidebar.

-For that reason I created this quick bookmarklet to help you find the linke item in the sidebar.
+It will recursively open the nested folders until it gets to the top.

 # Usage